TalBN94/task-list-REST/README.md

 1. The application must run on Java 11 as per Play framework's limitations.

 ### Instructions
+#Note: default port of the system is 9000#
-3. Download the the `task-list-rest-1.0-SNAPSHOT.zip` file attached to the release.
+1. Download the the `task-list-rest-1.0-SNAPSHOT.zip` file attached to the release.
-4. Unzip the file in the folder where you'd like to run the server.
+2. Unzip the file in the folder where you'd like to run the server.
-5. <ins>For Mac/Linux users</ins>:
+3. <ins>For Mac/Linux users</ins>:
   * Open the terminal in the unzipped folder.
   * Navigate to the `bin` folder.
   * To run the system, execute the following command: